 While Garay was working to establish a claim on the Gulf coast, Diego Velázquez was trying to maintain his.
 In a move ironically similar to the one Velázquez had made against Diego Colón, Cortes, shortly after his arrival on the mainland, declared himself the governor of his new province, independent of Velázquez's authority and subject only to the king of Spain.
 Velázquez responded by sending another man, Pánfilo de Narváez, to oust Cortés.
 Narváez, though more loyal than Cortés, was also less capable.
 Narváez had an overwhelming numerical superiority, but Cortés defeated him with little trouble.
 Narváez himself lost an eye in the fighting.
 He spent two years in Veracruz as Cortés' prisoner before being deported to Spain.
 By that time, Cortés had fully conquered the Aztecs and had given the name "New Spain" to the territory under his control.
 Velázquez did not attempt to remove Cortés by force again, but he did wage a legal battle against him.
 This ended with Velázquez's death in 1524.

 Cortés thwarted Diego Velázquez's ambitions of ruling part of the North American mainland.
 Ponce de León had his hands full with trying to settle eastern Florida, much less expanding his reach.
 The other major player in the Caribbean, however, Francisco de Garay, still had plans.
-In 1521, after two years of waiting, Garay finally received a patent from King Charles I recognizing his authority over the territory between Ponce de Leon's Florida and Cortés's New Spain.
-Garay called his territory Amichel, a name that was confirmed in the royal decree.
+In 1521, after two years of waiting, Garay finally received a patent from King Charles I recognizing his authority over the territory from the cape of Florida to Cortés's New Spain.1 Garay called his territory Amichel, a name that was confirmed in the royal decree.
 While Garay's emphasis was on settling the Pánuco area of Mexico, the patent actually gave him authority over all lands from there to Florida, including the coasts of present-day Texas, Louisiana, Mississippi, and Alabama.
 Amichel was, therefore, the first known toponymn ever applied to any part of Texas, and Francisco de Garay was, in a sense, the first governor of Texas.

 In June 1523, Garay sailed from Jamaica, ready to re-establish the colony at Pánuco.
 He landed by mistake about 100 miles north, at the present-day Soto La Marina River, which he called the "River of Palms."
 He marched southward from there to Pánuco only to find that Hernán Cortés had annexed it as part of New Spain.
 Garay went to Mexico City to negotiate with Cortés, but he became ill and died there in December 1523.